kamyashethia/ScalaForThePotterhead/README.md

 # ScalaForThePotterhead

-Hello and welcome to Scala for the Potterhead
+Hello and welcome to Scala for the Potterhead.

+You will find fan-fiction style stories in this tutorial which will go over concepts in Scala.